sarabayushman/Tangent/README.md

 # Tangent

-Tangent is a Windows desktop sidebar concept built with PyQt5.
+Tangent is a hover-activated Windows sidebar combining an AI chatbot, autonomous agents, on-screen visual search, and a temporary file dock.
+It acts as an unobtrusive copilot to accelerate your workflow without cluttering your screen.
 The project aims to provide a lightweight, always-available workspace companion that can stay pinned to the edge of the screen and expand into a richer utility surface when needed.

 ## Overview